jericjan/SMD/README.md

 │       └───generate_emu_config.exe
 └───steamless
 ```
+4. Download my version of [aria2](https://github.com/jericjan/aria2) (has increased limits) and place it in `third_party\aria2c\aria2c.exe`.
-4. Either run `uv run main.py` to directly run it or `uv run pyinstaller main.spec` to build it.
+5. Either run `uv run main.py` to directly run it or `uv run pyinstaller main.spec` to build it.
 You can also build it with `build.bat` for convenience.

 Optional (Requires GCC Compiler):
 1. CD into the `c` folder and build the MIDI Player with: